kochav1845/ventureresp_yossi/WEBCONTAINER_NETWORK_ISSUES.md

 ## The Problem

+You're seeing network errors like:
-You're seeing "Failed to fetch" errors when trying to log in.
+- "Failed to fetch"
+- "Connection terminated due to connection timeout"
+- "Failed to run sql query: Connection terminated"

 This is happening because:

 1. **WebContainer Environment**: The preview environment runs in a browser-based sandbox (WebContainer)
-2. **Network Restrictions**: WebContainers have security restrictions that can block external API calls
+2. **Network Restrictions**: WebContainers have security restrictions that can block or timeout external API calls
-3. **Supabase Connection**: Your app needs to connect to Supabase, which is blocked by these restrictions
+3. **Supabase Connection**: Your app needs to connect to Supabase, but the connection is being blocked or timing out
+4. **Query Timeouts**: Database queries may timeout before completing due to network latency

 ## Quick Fixes